adclz/auto-lsp/ARCHITECTURE.md

 ## Testing

-Most tests are located in the [examples](https://github.com/adclz/auto-lsp/tree/main/examples) folder The most complete one being the `ast-python` example.
+Most tests are located in the [examples](https://github.com/adclz/auto-lsp/tree/main/examples) folder.

 Alongside testing the behavior of the AST, database, and LSP server, we also test whether the generated ASTs are correct in the `corpus` folder using [insta](https://insta.rs/).